 Am I wrong?

-This is not a no, you're not listening to me.
+No, you're not listening to me.

 That's a different conversation.

-You mean having a strong immunity?
+You mean having a strong emotional?

-I'm saying just be being healthy.
+I'm saying just being healthy.

 So being healthy in general, taking your part in your own well-being is one conversation.

-Then the second conversation is okay, now there's a vaccine out there.
+Then the second conversation is, okay, now there's a vaccine out there.

-Now, I'm not saying that the vaccine is good or not, because I don't know enough about it, but on the whole, there was a lot that we could do for the American people from the beginning, but we weren't allowed to do because of government restrictions.
+But on the whole, there was a lot that we could do for the American people from the beginning, but we weren't allowed to do because of government restrictions.

-As Dr. Rish just said, there are other ideas and prescriptions and therapeutics that can be used, hydroxychloroquine, ivermectin with the use of selenium and zinc and other items that you would check with your own personal primary care physician to discuss will allow you to be prophylactic and prepare yourself when you first get it.
+Hydroxychloroquine, ivermectin, with the use of selenium and zinc and other items that you would check with your own personal primary care physician to discuss will allow you to be prophylactic and prepare yourself when you first get it.

 And I'm in this group chat with all of these huge Stanford, Harvard, Yale, Cornell, you know, practicing at Lenox Hill Hospital.